 A Good Neighbor Is Born

-WGNS continues to broadcast on AM 1450, but in March, 2007 WGNS put its hometown focused broadcasts on FM 100.5 and FM 101.9.
+WGNS continues to broadcast on AM 1450, but in 1995 expanded to include the Good Neighbor programs on TV channel 11.
+WETV's antenna is on top of the WGNS' tower in the Murfree Spring Wetlands.
+This Class A television station broadcast the same sounds you hear on the radio, but you can see the host talking with various community leaders.
+In March, 2007 WGNS put its hometown focused broadcasts on FM 100.5 and FM 101.9.
 When you add to that this internet site, there are five places to connect with Murfreesboro through your Good Neighbor Station...that's what the G N S in our callsign stands for.

 Sports is a vital part of WGNS...both yesterday and today!